 - Jabra Panacast

-Interactive whiteboards have become increasingly popular for brainstorming and general discussion sessions during Zoom conferences.
+Interactive whiteboards have become increasingly popular for brainstorming and general discussion during Zoom conferences.
 Here are some whiteboard options:

 Zoom Conference Room Solutions From AV Smart Solutions

 At AV Smart Solutions, we offer innovative, scalable technology that integrates seamlessly into offices.
 When you need a perfect Zoom conference room setup, we’re here to help.

 We offer premium AV features with touch-panel controls, and we modify them specifically so that each attendee has the same branded experience.

 Contact us to learn more about our offerings or to begin planning your Zoom conference room!
 Call (425) 655-5052 or fill out our online inquiry form for a free consultation with an AV expert.